-KATHLEEN G. CHARLA President, Kathleen G. Charla Associates, Publishers pleased and honored to support the University Musical Society and its great offerings of gifts to the community."
+KATHLEEN G. CHARLA President, Kathleen G. Charla Associates, Publishers Representatives "Music is a wondrous gift that nurtures the soul.
+Kathleen G. Charla Associates is pleased and honored to support the University Musical Society and its great offerings of gifts to the community."